Warren scores 36 to lead Pacers past Hornets 115-104

 CHARLOTTE, N.C.
 (AP) — T.J.
+Warren enjoyed another impressive outing in front of his parents and good friends.

-Warren scored 30 of his season-high 36 points in the second half, and the Indiana Pacers beat the Charlotte Hornets 115-104 on Monday night to snap a two-game skid.
+The Pacers guard scored 30 of his 36 points in the second half, and Indiana beat the Charlotte Hornets 115-104 on Monday night to snap a two-game skid.

+Warren, who was born in Durham, North Carolina, and played at North Carolina State, had his previous season high of 33 points on Nov.
+5 in Charlotte, although the Pacers lost that game.

+“Just coming home and seeing my mom and dad in the stands, I just bring a different type of energy,” Warren said.

 Domantas Sabonis added 18 points, 12 rebounds and seven assists, and Miles Turner had 15 points and nine rebounds for the Pacers, who had lost four of their previous five.
 The Pacers, who are 15-4 at home, improved to 8-10 on the road.